wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/management.rst

 Configuration
 ^^^^^^^^^^^^^

-You can take a quick look at the Wazuh dashboard configuration file here.
-The documentation for the ``wazuh.yml`` file can be found in the config section.
+The Wazuh dashboard configuration file is located at ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml``.
+You can take a look at the configuration parameters here under **Configuration**.

 .. thumbnail:: /images/kibana-app/features/settings/configuration.png
    :align: center